 This track is suitable for fit, well equipped and experienced backcountry trampers only.
 The best seasons to go are summer and autumn.

-The first few kilometres of track are the historic benched remains of what was to be the Mathias Pass Road linking the West Coast with Canterbury.
+The first few km of track are the historic benched remains of what was to be the Mathias Pass Road linking the West Coast with Canterbury.

-Once at the roadend drop down to the riverbed and follow the river’s edge for approximately 15-20 minutes to where rock cairns and orange markers show the way up to the benched track after a short climb up a bank.
-Follow this benched track to the cable way which spans the Hokitika River just below Rapid Creek Hut.
+Once at the road end drop down to the riverbed and walk upstream along the river’s edge for 15-20 minutes to where rock cairns and orange markers show the way to the cut track.
+Climb up the bank and follow this benched track to the cable way which spans the Hokitika River just below Rapid Creek Hut.

 Cross the cableway to the true left bank.
 Five minutes walk along the track brings you to Rapid Creek Hut.
 This hut has 4 bunks and a wood stove.

-Ignore the locked cableway at the immediate roadend.
+Note: Ignore the locked cableway at the road end.